Shawnsebuliba/CMP2103-OOP-with-C-/README.md

 ## Learning Objectives
 By the end of this course, you should be able to:

-- Understand the fundamentals programming concepts
+- Understand the fundamental programming concepts
 - Understand key useful techniques
 - Basic standard C++ facilities
+- Write good code

 ## Prerequisites
 - Interest and ability to learn and create interesting stuff!

+## Note
+- This is an introductory course to C++, and students are expected to study more advanced courses on the topic.
+The examples listed are not meant to hardcode your thinking; rather, they are intended to facilitate good thought processes as you learn to write better programs.